aichner/sonnenarm-homepage/README.md

 ## [](#quick-start)Quick start

-- Clone the repository: `git clone https://github.com/aichner/React-MDB-Template.git react-mdb`
+- Clone the repository: `git clone https://github.com/aichner/Sonnenarm-Homepage.git sonnenarm`
+- Purchase a MDB React Pro license: [MDB React Pro](https://mdbootstrap.com/products/react-ui-kit/)
-- Go to the new folder `cd react-mdb`
+- Go to the new folder `cd sonnenarm`
+- Download the purchased MDB React Pro version and drag the `mdbreact-X.XX.XX.tgz` into the root folder of the project
+- Change the `mdbreact` dependency in the `package.json` to the `mdbreact-X.XX.XX.tgz` file
+- Add `mdbreact-*` to the `.gitignore` file
 - Run `npm install`
 - Start with `npm start`